MartaEspinosa/Reconstructing_Macrocomplex/README.md

 ### Example 1gzx

-This first example is an oxy T state haemoglobin, a protein involved in oxygen transport in Homo sapiens.
+This first example is an oxy T state haemoglobin, a protein involved in oxygen transport in *Homo sapiens*.
 It is composed by 4 hemo groups, with two unique chains, having a cyclic global symmetry.
 The stoichoimetry of the complex is `A2B2`.
 The structure was obtained by Paoli, M et al (1996) using X-ray crystal, and the pdb entry of the protein also provides the oxygen bound to the four hemos.

-In this case, we have activated the verbose flag, so, the progression log of the program is provided as standard error.
+In this case, we have activated the verbose flag, so the progression log of the program is provided as standard error.
 Moreover, in the input directory there are some wrong named files for the program to detect them.

 ```bash
 $ python3 main_reconstructing_macrocomplex.py -i examples/1gzx -o 1gzx_output -v